How Christians are expected to behave in life.

 So yes, Christianity should be a religion where its followers judge no one [Matthew 7:1-6, James 4:12].
 I offer the example when Jesus was asked whether an adulterous woman should be stoned to death as punishment [John 8:1-11].
 What was Jesus’ response?
 It was perfect, “Let whoever has not sinned, throw the first stone!”
 Shamed by the answer, the small crowd drifted away leaving Jesus and the woman alone together.
 Jesus compassionately requested only that the woman ‘change her ways’.

 Christianity is about recognising the failings in our own lives, firstly trying to do something about that.
-We should not be fussing too much about the wrongs in the lives of others.
+We should NOT be fussing too much about the wrongs in the lives of others.
+Although, we may need to give loving/ caring advice to others about changing from bad habits in life to what is in effect best for them and others who rely on them [2 Timothy 2:24-26].

 Again, this is not to say we must accept all wrong committed by others.
 The laws of our society should be served for instance.
 And Christians are expected to stand up for the ‘downtrodden’.
 We should also make a non-violent stand against those who would threaten the lives and souls of our fellow human beings.